kleinee/jns/README.md

     pip install jupyter
     jupyter notebook --generate-config

 followed by some configuration.
-This can even be done under Raspbian wheezy but may provide limited nbconvert functionality because the last version of pandoc that can be built under Raspbian wheezy is 1.11.1.
+This can even be done under Raspbian wheezy but provides limited nbconvert functionality because the last version of pandoc that can be built under Raspbian wheezy is 1.11.1.
 With pandoc 1.12.2 recommended for the latest jupyter stack we are out of luck with wheezy.

 Fortunately the repository of Raspbian jessie contains pandoc 1.12.4.2.
 Not the latest version but still recent enough for our purposes.